contentful/contentful-merge/README.md

 Takes a space id and two environment ids and creates a changest which details all entry changes between the two environments.
 - It uses the [Contentful Delivery API](https://www.contentful.com/developers/docs/references/content-delivery-api/) (CDA) to fetch all data.
-- A custom CDA client executes requests in the  different environments in parallel, using `auto` throttling to calculate the maximum amount of possible requests per second.
+- A custom CDA client executes requests in the  different environments in parallel.
 - All requests are batched.
 - To identify <b>added</b> and <b>removed</b>, entry ids are compared in both environments.
 - To identify <b>changed</b> entries, comparison happens in two steps: